 To them, it is like coming up for fresh air.
 It allows them to clear their head, organize their thoughts, and re-energize for the real world again.
 Them wanting to spend time by themselves is in no way a reflection on how much they love you or the health of your bond.
 So, accord them the luxury of some space in the relationship graciously, and it’ll work wonders.
 And if you look at the bright side, this could be one of the benefits of dating an introvert.
 In a good way, you are released from the worries of your partner encroaching on your personal space too.

 Namrata says, “Before you got into a relationship with an introvert, they had an unwavering self-care routine.
 They expect you to understand that they had an organic lifestyle going on before you entered their life.
 And they can’t let you consume the space that they completely set aside for themselves.
 The best way to share space and time in a relationship with an introvert is to take interest in their passions and get involved in the activities they love doing.”

 10. They are big thinkers

 Introverts live inside their heads.
-Their train of thought is constantly chugging, often causing them to get lost inside in their mind.
-You may be sitting right next to them and yet them may seem disconnected and emotionally distant.
-No, they are not thinking about another guy/girl.
+Their train of thought is constantly chugging, often causing them to get lost inside their mind.
+You may be sitting right next to them and yet they may seem disconnected and emotionally distant.
+No, they are not thinking about someone else.

 11. They will not open up that easily

-There are many layers to an introvert and you will not get to see the real person within instantly.
-Primarily because they’re more invested in discovering their partners rather than talk about themselves.
-And partly because they need to feel a sense of security and comfort with their partner before they open up to them.
+There are many layers to an introvert and you will not get to see their real self instantly.
+Primarily, because they’re more invested in discovering their partners rather than talking about themselves.
+And partly, because they need to feel a sense of security and comfort with their partner before they open up to them.

 Related Reading: 15 Cute Ways To Prove To Your Girlfriend That You Love Her